ahives/OrderPaymentSystemExample/README.md

 ####  Orchestration/Choreography
 The state machine diagram in Figure 5 represents a rendering of how states are transitioned by certain events.
 Figure 6 represents how the various tasks are orchestrated so that state transitions can take place.
+What you'll notice in the diagram is that the state machine (represented by circles) orchestrates work performed by the various consumers (represented by grey colored boxes).

 ![Courier State Machine with Consumers/Service Diagram](CourierStateMachineWithConsumers.png)